dotlang/language/Enhancements.md

 N - Functions cannot modify their input values, so why not send everything by reference?
 Because of the overhead of de-referencing.

-? - Simpler switch: If case body is big, it's better to use if.
+Y - Simpler switch: If case body is big, it's better to use if.
 If it's small we can use this:
 ```
 switch(x)
 {
-    1: { return 1; }
+    1: return 1; //if block is just one line, you can omit brces
     2: { return 2; }
     3: { return 3; }
+    4, 5: x++;
-    : { return 0; }  //default
+    _: { return 0; }  //default
 }
 ```
 This will remove `case` and `default` keywords.